NBDZ/dbnorm/README.md

 ### Step2: install the *dbnorm*
 *dbnorm* is freely available from GitHub.
 The package documentation, including  user manual is available within the downloaded R package file.
 If all package dependencies were installed, you will be able to install the *dbnorm*.
 Users can either manually download the .tar.gz file or clon the github.

+### Manual downloading
+cd ~/Downloads
+R CMD INSTALL dbnorm.tar.gz

+> Rstudio users
+First, download the tar.gz file in from GitHun then in Rstudio from tool icon select Install.packages and then Browse to the tar.gz file.

 ## Usage